-There, waiting buses transport the aching crowds back to Chania.
-On the way, the ferry calls in at Loutro and many vow to visit it one day - few do so!
+There, waiting for buses transport the aching crowds back to Chania.
+On the way, the ferry calls in at Loutro, and many vow to visit it one day - few do so!

 Loutro is peaceful - it is small and feels like a village even if 95% of the people here in the summer are visitors.
 It takes less than five minutes to amble from one side of the bay from Sifis Hotel & Maestrali Bar (Vangelis'), past Daskalogiannis Hotel, the tavernas, mini-market, the Blue House, the pebble beach, Hotel Porto Loutro, Notos, "Fat Stav's", a couple more tavernas and then Keramos rooms and fish taverna.

 This is a magic place to relax, swim, read, write your own book in western Crete, Sfakia region.